Logo

 Dario Franchitti was appointed Member of the Order of the British Empire in the 2014 Birthday Honours "for services to motor racing".

-Dario Franchitti was elected to the Long Beach Motorsports Walk of Fame in 2014, the Indianapolis Motor Speedway Hall of Fame in 2017, the Open Wheel category of the Motorsports Hall of Fame of America in 2019 and the Scottish Sports Hall of Fame in 2022.
+Dario Franchitti was elected to the Long Beach Motorsports Walk of Fame in 2014; the Indianapolis Motor Speedway Hall of Fame in 2017, the Open Wheel category of the Motorsports Hall of Fame of America in 2019; the Scottish Sports Hall of Fame in 2022; and was the 2023 International Category inductee of the Canadian Motorsport Hall of Fame.